MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/00-Sales-trial.md

 #### Task 1 – Create a Trial

-1. In a new browser tab, navigate to https://dynamics.microsoft.com/dynamics-365-free-trial.
+1. In a new browser tab, go to https://dynamics.microsoft.com/dynamics-365-free-trial.

 1. Select **Try for free**.